 To review my complete CV on LinkedIn, click on the photo.

-Much of my work has taken place in teaching and academic mentoring roles.
-The same qualities reflected here — attentiveness, clarity, and encouragement — shape the private, confidential conversations I offer today.
+Much of my work has focused on teaching, academic mentoring, and supporting nurse educators and nursing students as they navigate learning, practice, and professional growth.
+The qualities reflected here — attentiveness, clarity, and encouragement — also guide the private mentoring conversations I offer today.

-" Words cannot describe how fortunate I feel to have had the opportunity to learn from Dr. Camillo.
-She is a phenomenal teacher who goes above and beyond to provide her students with the most amazing learning experience.
-Dr. Camillo was so responsive to all questions and took the time to really explain everything in a way we would understand."
+Words cannot describe how fortunate I feel to have had the opportunity to learn from Dr. Camillo.
+She is one of the best nurse educators I have known and a phenomenal teacher who goes above and beyond to provide nursing students with an amazing learning experience.
+Dr. Camillo was incredibly responsive to our questions and took the time to explain everything in a way we could understand.

-Our conversations may touch on stress, burnout, conflict, ethical tension, leadership challenges, or simply finding one’s footing again — along with mentoring and academic support when needed.
+Our conversations may touch on stress, burnout, conflict, ethical tension, leadership challenges, or simply finding one’s footing again.
+Through private mentoring, I offer nursing students and nurse educators a confidential space to think through challenges, clarify next steps, and feel less alone in the process.

 Feel free to send a message.
-I personally respond to all inquiries.
+I personally respond to all inquiries from nursing students, nurse educators, and others interested in private mentoring, academic support, or thoughtful conversation about next steps.

 Teaching.Learning.Sharing